ShanaScogin/BayesPostEst/README.md

 ### Sex

 We first calculate the average "effect" of sex on volunteering, again generating a full posterior distribution.
-Again, `xcol` represents the position of the covariate of interest, and `xrange` specifies the values for which $Pr(y = 1)$ is to be calculated.
+Again, `xcol` represents the position of the covariate of interest, and `xrange` specifies the values for which \emph{Pr(y = 1)} is to be calculated.

 ```{r}
 obsprob.female.jags <- mcmcObsProb(modelmatrix = mm,